-The entity has paid an insurance premium in respect of directors' and officers' liability insurance for current and former directors and officers of SEGC.
+SEGC paid an insurance premium in respect of directors' and officers' liability insurance for current and former directors and officers of SEGC out of the fund.

-The directors and officers of SEGC covered by the insurance include the directors referred to earlier in this report and company secretaries.
-Michael Ian Bradwell and Paul Leslie Baranov.
+The directors and officers of SEGC covered by the insurance include the directors referred to earlier in this report and company secretaries, Gitanjali Singh and Paul Leslie Baranov.